DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 - `vagrant up --provider=digital_ocean`
 - After starting the Jenkins should be up and running.
 You can access it via [our droplet IP]:8080.

-Sutting down use the command `vagrant destroy -y`.

 #### Configuring Jenkins